mupq/pqm4/README.md

   separate USB serial interface converter.
 * `cw308t-stm32f3`: The ChipWhisperer [CW308-STM32F3 target board](https://rtfm.newae.com/Targets/UFO%20Targets/CW308T-STM32F/)
   (in the F3 configuration) featuring 256KB of Flash and 40KB of RAM.
-* `nucleo-l4r5zi`: The [NUCLEO-L4R5ZI board](https://www.st.com/en/evaluation-tools/nucleo-l4r5zi.html)
-  featuring 2MB of Flash and 640KB of RAM.
-This board does not require a separate USB serial interface converter.
 * `mps2-an386`: The ARM MPS2(+) FPGA prototyping board when used with the ARM-Cortex M4 bitstream (see [ARM AN386](https://developer.arm.com/documentation/dai0386/c)) featuring two 4MB RAM blocks, one used in lieu of Flash one as RAM.
 This board